Weeping Fig (Ficus benjamina) Indoor Care, Propagation, common Problems & Solutions

-Ficus benjamina is among the popular Ficus varieties due to its elegant growth and tolerance to poor growing conditions but it does not like sudden changes in light conditions.
+Ficus benjamina is among the popular Ficus varieties due to its elegant growth and tolerance to poor growing conditions but it does not like sudden changes in light conditions which can lead to excessive leaf fall.

 Benjamin Fig bears gracefully drooping branch-lets and glossy leaves, oval with an acuminate tip.
 The young foliage is light green and slightly wavy, the older leaves are green and smooth.
 The bark is light gray and smooth but the bark of young branches is brownish.